Research internship (NWI-IMC047, 15 EC)

 research activities and more sensible to just list the different

-steps in order that you will do them, or having several options
+steps in the order that you will do them, or having several options

 here, for possible courses of action depending on progress.